Recruitment to the British Army during World War I: Conscription 1916–1918

-In 1917 the Commons passed a bill to give the vote to all males over 21 (and to some women over 30), but it did not become law until 6 February 1918.
-In the same month occupational exemptions were withdrawn for men 18 to 23, in October 1918 there were 2,574,860 men in reserved occupations.
+In 1917 the Commons passed a bill to give the vote to all males over 21 (and to some women over 30), but it did not become law until passed as the Representation of the People Act 1918 on 6 February 1918.
+In the same month occupational exemptions were withdrawn for men 18 to 23; in October 1918 there were 2,574,860 men in reserved occupations.
 Men aged 18½ were sent to the fronts starting in March 1918, violating a pledge to keep them safe until 19.
 There were also problems with men's suitability for active service.
 The healthy manpower was simply not there – recruits were sorted into three classes, A, B, and C, in order of fitness for front-line service.
 In 1918, 75 percent were classed as A, some B men also had to be sent into the trenches.

 The upper limit on the number of men conscripted is usually calculated by assuming that all recruits after 1 March 1916 were conscripts: 1,542,807 men, 43.7% of those who served in the Army during the war.
 However, Derby had enlisted 318,553 single men in Special Reserve B, who were called up in spring 1916, which reduces the conscripted to 37%.
 The married men who had attested in the Derby plan are harder to categorize because they were not called up from the Reserve but swept up with the rest.
 It seems that somewhat less than 35% of the men in the army were compelled to serve.

 Ireland

 In 1918, legislation intended to extend conscription to Ireland was opposed by a broad movement of Irish nationalists and the Catholic Church in Ireland.
-The central role of Sinn Féin in this movement boosted its popularity in the buildup to the November general election.
+The central role of Sinn Féin in this movement boosted its popularity in the buildup to the December general election.